BlueBrain/Search/README.md

 Before proceeding, four things need to be noted.

-First, at the moment, these instructions assume that the machine is inside Blue Brain's network and has access to the sentence embedding model we trained (`BioBERT NLI+STS CORD-19 v1`).
-Indeed, this model has not been publicly released yet.
+First, at the moment, these instructions assume that the machine is inside Blue Brain's network.
+Indeed, the models we have trained have not been publicly released  yet.

 Second, the setup of Blue Brain Search requires the launch of 4 servers (database, search, mining, notebook).
 The instructions are supposed to be